 - Revealing the structure of sensory interaction networks in animal groups

-- Embedding organisms into Virtual Reality (VR) worlds to understand the evolution and mechanism of social interactions
+- Embedding organisms into Virtual Reality (VR) worlds to understand the evolution and mechanism of both individual and collective decision-making

 - Quantitative approaches to the study of animal behaviour (e.g. computer vision, GPS, 3D reconstruction, drone imaging, machine learning)

 - Collective behavior in locust swarms